Blog

 OpenBullet crackingpro.com API SecurityCredit: crackingpro.com

-Check if your site is an OpenBullet target
+Check if Your Site is an OpenBullet Target

 With the prevalence of tools and bots targeting specific sites – and more and more coming available each day – we caution our clients to always be on the lookout for them.
 (Especially if you have a product or service that would be of interest to teens, young adults and hackers.)
 A simple Google Search with OpenBullet and your brand name will likely turn up a few hits.
 First, try the basic search and for more accurate results, use the all in text variation shown below.